Send campaigns to Microsoft Ads

 Note

-Build campaign
+Build a campaign

 Use the campaign editor to build campaigns that send data to Microsoft Ads.
 Add a segment, define exclusions and sub-audiences, and then configure Amperity to send campaign data to Microsoft Ads.